Rich Text Editor / Document Model / Blocks / Bullet Lists

 Bullet Format

 Each bullet list level has a property called Format which allows you to specify the text displayed by the bullets for that level.
-The string value you pass there can contain either plain characters or backward slash followed by level number.
+The string value you pass there can contain either plain characters or a backward slash followed by a level number.
 For example in the code above the format is set to "\0.", meaning that the formatted counter value for level 1 is followed by a dot.
 If you create a second bullet list level it will typically use "\0.\1." and so on.
 In general by placing a backslash followed by a level number you create a place holder for formatted counter values, which you can mix with arbitrary characters.

 Bullet Type